Welcome to the Reperio Human Capital privacy and cookies policy. We respect your privacy and are committed to protecting your personal data.

 - with service providers acting as processors based in the European Union or United Kingdom who provide IT and system administration services, as set out below:

-- with processors offering software tools, or EU or UK based external servers (including externally provided original and backup servers), that are used to store personal information provided by you on our behalf (our current servers are maintained by Microsoft Office 365® and Bullhorn Inc., whose privacy policies are available at https://privacy.microsoft.com/en-gb/privacystatement and https://www.bullhorn.com/privacy/).
+o with processors offering software tools, or EU or UK based external servers (including externally provided original and backup servers), that are used to store personal information provided by you on our behalf (our current servers are maintained by Microsoft Office 365® and Access UK Limited, whose privacy policies are available at https://privacy.microsoft.com/en-gb/privacystatement and https://www.theaccessgroup.com/en-gb/privacy-notice.

 - We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
 We do not allow our third-party service providers to use your personal data for their own purposes and only permit them to process the minimal personal data required for the specified purposes and in accordance with our instructions.